|How compiled||Based on third party data|

 Annual Conception statistics are published by age of woman at conception, marital or civil partnership status at time of conception, and outcome (maternity or abortion).
 Conception statistics for local authorities are published for women aged under 16 years, under 18 years and all ages.

-An interactive map of conceptions in England and Wales allows trends in rates of conception to women under 18 years since 1998 to be analysed more easily at the local area level.
+Data for local authority are available, which allow trends in rates of conception to women under 18 years since 1998 to be analysed.

 Conception statistics do not include: